-- They are fed by plankton which include krill, copepods, larvae of the Christmas Island red crab, fish eggs and other tiny squids and fishes.
+- They are fed by plankton which includes krill, copepods, larvae of the Christmas Island red crab, fish eggs, and other tiny squids and fishes.

 44. How Much Does A Whale Shark Eat

-- The estimated amount of plankton a juvenile Whale Shark consume per day is about 46 pounds (21 kg).
+- The estimated amount of plankton a juvenile Whale Shark consumes per day is about 46 pounds (21 kg).

 45. Whale Shark Stomach